muuankarski/demokratizatsiya/input.md

 - Kulmala, Meri (2013): State and Society in Small-town Russia.
 A Feminist-ethnographic Inquiry into the Boundaries of Society in the Finnish-Russian Borderland.
 Department of Social Research 2013:14, Sociology.
 Helsinki: University of Helsinki.
 - Kulmala, Meri (2014): ”Missä valtio loppuu ja yhteiskunta alkaa?”
 Idäntutkimus 1/2014, 90-97.
 - Kulmala, Meri: Russian Society.
 In: Russia of Challenges, Helsinki, Ministry of Defence 2007, 9–31.
-- Kulmala, Meri & Tarsenko, Anna (forthcoming 2015): THE NEW OLD-FASHIONED?RUSSIAN VETERANS’ ORGANIZATIONS AT THE CROSSROADS OFSOCIAL SERVICES AND SOCIAL ADVOCACY.
+- Kulmala, Meri & Tarsenko, Anna (forthcoming 2015): The New OLD-FASHIONED?RUSSIAN VETERANS’ ORGANIZATIONS AT THE CROSSROADS OFSOCIAL SERVICES AND SOCIAL ADVOCACY.
 - Korhonen, Vesa.
 2013: “Fiscal flows between Moscow and the regions.”
 Presentation at the seminar: The Role of Regions in Russia’s Modernization.
 University of Helsinki.
 12 December 2013.
 - Lankina, Tomila.
 2003.
 “Managing the Grassroots: Putin’s Reform of Local Government.”
 Russia and Eurasia Review 2 (9).
 - Lin, Ka & Kangas Olli: Social Policymaking and its institutional basis: Transition of the Chinese social security system.
 International Social Security Review, Vol. 59, 2/2006, 61–76.